ar4s/bright-utilities/README.md

 ## Key features

+- Wrench able to rotate blocks in any direction
 - (TODO) Power proxy for measuring power generation and consumption
-- (TODO) Wrench able to rotate blocks in any direction
 - (TODO) Chat utilities such as sounds and mentions (with a dedication to Karolina)